alexSelah/EditorJtree/README.md

 >Editor de texto con explorador en arbol is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 >You should have received a copy of the GNU General Public License along with Editor de texto con explorador en arbol.
 If not, see <http://www.gnu.org/licenses/>.

 Este editor pretende ser una ampliación del Bloc de Notas tradicional.
 Incorpora una vista en árbol donde podemos controlar los archivos que vamos creado.
+Ha sido desarrollado en Eclipse Mars con Java 1.7.

 ![Principal](principal.PNG)